fushanbobfan/fushanbobfan.github.io/README.md

 **Mental health issues, especially students’ mental health issues, are always a highly concerning problem among all universities.** <img align="right" width="220" height="220" src="/assets/IMG/template_logo.png">

 Even considering only my personal social circle, I know many students who suffer from severe depression due to academic, work, financial, peer, or other pressures.
-Depression particularly affects academic performance (essential to students) and overall well-being (essential to every human!).
+Depression particularly affects academic performance (essential to students) and overall well-being (essential to every human).
 Therefore, the goal of this project is to use machine learning to better predict depression among university students and to provide some useful information and conclusions for early prevention and intervention in this area.

 I used a dataset containing demographic, academic, and psychological variables to train three different models: logistic regression, random forest, and MLP.
 These three models were selected from three different model categories (linear, decision, and neural network) to assess the impact of different factors on the risk of depression from as many perspectives as possible.